FAQs

 Even with the content already on this website, the following questions seem to keep getting asked.

-Can I buy one?
+When can I buy one?

 We are currently in the Beta Prototyping phase.
 There is no product to buy yet.